khimo/khimo.github.io/bli-guides/_ideas/howto-automatic-join-or-play-avrenderer-networklinkv2.md

 6. Copy the entire code in "The code" section below.
 7. Paste the code into the code text area of the Macro.
 8. Replace `_targetProduct_` with the actual address of your product in the SETTINGS section.
+9. Customize the `exclusion_list` to include products you don't want to be automatically joined.
-9. Test the macro by triggering the event.
-The macro should execute as described, joining a playing session or starting the predefined netRadio station.
+10. Test the macro by triggering the event.
+The macro should execute as described, joining a playing session from eligible products or starting the predefined netRadio station.

 ### The macro lua code
 ```lua